jennywong2023/Olist-Project/README.md

 # 5. Feedback Sentiment Analysis
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/5.%20Feedback%20Sentiment%20Analysis.jpeg)

+Based on the count of orders and sum of payment value,  with the tops of states in terms of sales volume are SP, RJ, SP.
+These states represent a significant portion of our customer base and are crucial for our business success.

+We have observed a trend in the maximum and minimum payment values in times of credit card installments, which may indicate that customers are more cautious when making larger purchases with installments.
+This trend should be monitored closely to identify any potential issues or opportunities for improvement.

+The top 5 categories in terms of sum of price are health and beauty, watch and gifts, bed bath table, sports and leisure, toys and coumputers accessories.
+These categories are popular among our customers and represent a significant portion of our sales.

+Recommendations

+- Develop targeted marketing strategies for the top ten states to maintain and grow our customer base in these regions.
+This could involve customized promotions or advertising campaigns that resonate with the local culture and preferences.

+- Focus on optimizing product offerings in the top ten categories to increase sales and customer satisfaction.
+This could involve expanding product lines or improving the customer experience for these categories through enhanced search functionality or product recommendations.

 # 6. Delivery Performance
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/6.%20Delivery%20Performance.jpeg)
 Fulfilled approximately 97% of all orders, while 1.1% of orders have been dispatched to our logistics partners and are currently pending delivery.
 The average lead time is currently 12 days.